My favorite piece of house

 Tallulah, wild woman pin woven on a small

-handmade loom, and embellished with
+handmade loom, and embellished with vintage

 and antique buttons and beads.